-For the three months ended September 30, 2018, interest expense totaled \$0.04 million, a decrease of \$0.03 million (or 45%) from the comparable period in 2017.
-For the nine months ended September 30, 2018, interest expense totaled \$0.15 million, a decrease of \$0.07 million (or 32%) from the comparable period in 2017.
-The decrease for these periods was due to a decrease in interest rates on new twelve month leases signed in the current period.
+For the three months ended March 31, 2019, interest expense totaled \$26,000, a decrease of \$21,000 (or 45%) from the comparable period in 2018.
+The decrease for this period was due to a decrease in interest rates on new twelve month leases signed in the current year.
 Interest expense will continue to be relatively inconsequential as a result of the Company's favorable lease terms and ability to purchase equipment through cash generated from operations.